Aminoaciduria is an abnormal amount of amino acids in the urine. Amino acids are the building blocks for proteins in the body.

 Amino acids - urine; Urine amino acids

-No special preparations are necessary.
-Make sure your doctor knows about all the medicines you or your child are taking or have recently used.
-If this test is being done on an infant who is breast-feeding, make sure the health care provider knows what medicines the nursing mother is taking.
+Most of the time, you do not need to take special steps before this test.
+Make sure your provider knows all of the medicines you recently used.
+If this test is being done on an infant who is breastfeeding, make sure the provider knows what medicines the nursing mother is taking.

 The test involves only normal urination.